 Joseph Leiter NLM/MLA Lectureship

 The Joseph Leiter NLM/MLA Lectureship was established in 1983 to stimulate intellectual liaison between MLA and the National Library of Medicine (NLM).
 Lectures are chosen for their ability to discuss subjects related to biomedical communications.
 The lecture is presented every other year at NLM and in alternating years at the association's annual meeting.
-Annual meeting plenary session videos and slides are available online to MLA members.
+Annual meeting plenary session videos and slides are available online.

 “Precision Communications for Precision Health: Challenges and Strategies for Reaching All of Us”